rstiller/slf4ts/packages/slf4ts-cassandra-log-adapter/README.md

 // creates/uses a logger with group "cassandra" and the keyspace of the client as name (empty string if not configured) new CassandraLogAdapter(client);

-// Create an instance of the logging adapter with a precreated logger instance const logger: ILoggerInstance = LoggerFactory.getLogger("my-cassandra");
+// Create an instance of the logging adapter with a pre-created logger instance const logger: ILoggerInstance = LoggerFactory.getLogger("my-cassandra");
 new CassandraLogAdapter(client, logger);